chadokruse/meteor-sass-bootstrap/README.md

 meteor-sass-bootstrap
 =====================

 This is a meteor boilerplate including sass bootstrap initialized with compass.
-Great for jumpstarting apps
+Great for jumpstarting apps.
+Many thanks to [kevohagan](https://github.com/kevohagan/meteor-sass-bootstrap) for the meteor file structure inspiration and original project setup.

 ### Basic Setup